 The COVID-19 case count data are obtained as csv file format from the “COVID-19 Canada Open Data Working Group” who are an amazing group of volunteers.
 They have been tirelessly collating data from the various provincial and territory government agencies daily since early March.
 This group saves the collated and cleaned data as csv files in a Github repository https://github.com/ishaberry/Covid19Canada.

 The health region geographical boundary descriptions are from Statistics Canada’s Statscan ArcGIS Health region boundary Canada dataset.
+These had very detailed boundaries so I simplified them using QGIS which also dramatically reduced the dataset size.

 However, there were some data issues that needed to be addressed first.
 The Statscan health regions shape file boundary names are different than those used by the provincial and territory government agencies reporting the data.